Marko Dugandžić

-Marko Dugandžić (born 7 April 1994) is a Croatian professional footballer who plays as a forward for and K League 1 club FC Seoul.
+Marko Dugandžić (born 7 April 1994) is a Croatian professional footballer who plays as a forward for Super League club Bali United.

 Club career

 His good performances for Osijek attracted many European teams, such as Fiorentina, Blackburn Rovers and Leeds United.
 Instead, he signed for Serie B Ternana in January 2015.

 On 14 October 2020, after a short stint at Romanian side Botoșani, Dugandžić joined Russian Premier League club PFC Sochi.

 On 11 January 2022, he returned to Romania and signed with CFR Cluj.

 Rapid București

 On 22 July 2022, Dugandžić was transferred to another Liga I side Rapid București for a reported fee of €400,000.
 He made his debut against Rapid's rivals from Ghencea, FCSB, scoring a goal and assisting captain Cristian Săpunaru.
 He also scored against rivals Petrolul Ploiesti in the Primvs Derby.
 After that, he became a vital player for Rapid, scoring 16 goals across the 2022–23 regular season.
 During the championship play-off stage, he added another six goals to his tally and was crowned the top scorer of the season, with 22 goals.